 Jehovah Jireh Meaning

 The Jehovah Jireh meaning is found in one of the most famous Bible stories.
-And it is found only once in scripture (Genesis 22).
+And it is found only once in scripture.
+It is found in the Old Testament Jehovah-Jireh in Genesis 22).
+It is the test of Abraham.

-Jehovah Jireh is the name that Abraham called God by, and he also assigned it to the site where God told him to sacrifice his son, Isaac, as a burnt offering.
-This was God’s way of testing Abraham’s faith and obedience, if you recall the story.
+Jehovah Jireh is the name that Abraham called God by, and he also assigned it to the site where God told him to sacrifice his beloved son, Isaac, as a burnt offering at the place of sacrifice – the burning bush.
+This was God’s way of testing Abraham’s faith and obedience if you recall the story.
 (You can refresh your memory by reading Genesis 22).

 The Backstory to Jehovah Jireh in the Scripture and Why it is Important to Understand This Name of God

 God gave Abraham a promise that he would eventually have a son.
 Abraham was shocked by this as his wife, Sarah, was barren, and he was an older man himself.
-As each year went by, he doubted whether God’s promises would ever come true.
+As each year went by, he doubted whether the promises of God would ever come true.

 Can you relate?
 You pray repeatedly, and it seems that God is not answering your heartfelt prayer.
 Doubt fills our minds, but we are to have faith, even when we cannot see God working (2 Corinthians 5:7 ESV).